jclouds/legacy-jclouds.github.com/documentation/reference/load-balancer-design.markdown

   * Geo Load Balancer - a DNS-based system that uses rules and health checks
   * datacenter load balancer - hardware device to do ip and port load balancing for use with a single datacenter
-  * Netscaler VPX - full access to a Netscaler devicewhich can be a layer 7 load balancer
+  * Netscaler VPX - full access to a Netscaler device which can be a layer 7 load balancer

 ### Documentation
   * [overview](http://knowledgelayer.softlayer.com/categories/Load+Balancing/)